 ✔️ Drop tests: To mimic real use, luggage is filled with a standard weight and dropped from different angles repeatedly from a 3-foot height via a specialized machine.
 Analysts then check for signs of damage.

-✔️ Extra features: Luggage is evaluated for additional components such as handles on the side that make it easy to lift and lower, built-in locks, telescopic handles with adjustable height options and more.
+✔️ Extra features: Luggage is evaluated for additional components, such as handles on the side that make it easy to lift and lower, built-in locks, telescopic handles with adjustable height options, and more.

 ✔️ Abrasion-, scratch- and water-resistance tests: To rate the durability of the exterior surface, we perform scratch tests on hardside luggage and abrasion tests on softside luggage using Lab equipment.
-Next, we insert blotting paper inside zippers and pour water onto the case to measure how much seeps through to the inside.
+Next, we insert blotting paper inside the zippers and pour water onto the case to measure how much seeps through to the inside.

 ✔️ Consumer tests: Luggage is filled with a standard load and then taken through an obstacle course by consumer testers.
-This requires lifting and rolling around cones, going in and out of doorways, over various surfaces and more.
-Reviewers then provide feedback on factors such as ease of use, sturdiness, wheel performance and maneuverability.
+This requires lifting and rolling around cones, going in and out of doorways, over various surfaces, and more.
+Reviewers then provide feedback on factors such as ease of use, sturdiness, wheel performance, and maneuverability.
 They also share feedback on appearance and overall satisfaction.

 Advertisement - Continue Reading Below